snumrl/ICC/README.md

 ### OS

 We checked that the code works in Ubuntu 16.04 and 18.04.
-However, we recommand Ubuntu 18.04 because if you install in 16.04, you need to install boost 1.66.

 ### Install dependencies